satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial/index.md

 This method is internal and it does the following:

-1. Checks that the recipient address is valid (not 0), otherwize throws an error
+1. Checks that the recipient address is valid (not 0), otherwise throws an error
 2. Creates a token and assigns it an owner.
 3. Fires `Transfer` event.